iryna-zgn/react.js-movie-db/README.md

 # Rho-movies

-This is a project based on TMDB RESTful API.
+This project is based on TMDB RESTful API.

 ## Project setup
 ### `npm install`